 - Operating System: All

-Collections allows an additional level of organisation for anything that already displays in Live's Browser (files, presets, devices, plug-ins, sets etc).
+Collections allow an additional level of organization for anything in Live's Browser (files, presets, devices, plug-ins, Sets).
 You can add up to seven Collections, which are color coded and can be renamed or shown/hidden if required.

 - Adding an item to Collections

 - Renaming a color label